Overview

 Gameplay

 The game mechanics are vastly different than what are commonly employed in the 2D fighting game franchises that followed it (Street Fighter, Mortal Kombat, Samurai Shodown, et al).
-Combat is heavily focused on single strikes from a variety of stances, which you engage and disengage by pressing towards and away, respectively.
+Combat is heavily focused on single strikes from a variety of stances, in which the player fighter engages and disengages by pressing towards and away, respectively.
 (Movement is handled with the diagonals, down-towards and down-away.)

-Thus, where other games mix up your attacks by employing multiple buttons and mixing in the distance from your opponent, Budokan allows you specific control over whether you strike with (for example) a front kick, side kick, or a reverse roundhouse kick, and whether that kick is aimed at the head, chest or shin, using only the d-pad and a single button.
-Which strike you use is determined by (a) the stance that you engage to open the attack and (b) the directional button that you end up pressing when you finally press the Strike button.
+Thus, where other games mix up attacks by employing multiple buttons and mixing in the distance from the opponent, Budokan allows specific control over whether a combatant strikes with (for example) a front kick, side kick, or a reverse roundhouse kick, and whether that kick is aimed at the head, chest or shin, using only the D-pad and a single button.
+The strike used is determined by (a) the stance engaged to open the attack and (b) the directional button that is pressed at the same time as the Strike button.
 (Blocking is handled similarly, and requires the same amount of attention to precision with regards to high, medium and low.)

 Examples: